EthanGilles/Portfolio/README.md

 LINK: <https://thing.cs.usm.maine.edu/~ethan.gilles/>

 This is my portfolio website.
-I built it from scratch using HTML and CSS.
+I built it from scratch using HTML, CSS and JS.

 The two projects featured on it can also be found on my GitHub.